rundeck/rundeck/docs/en/developer/05-notification-plugins.md

 }
 ~~~~~~~~~~~

-To define configuration properties for your plugin, you use the same mechanisms as for Workflow Steps, described under the chapter [Workflow Step Plugin - Plugin Descriptions](workflow-step-plugin.html#plugin-descriptions).
+To define configuration properties for your plugin, you use the same mechanisms as for Workflow Steps, described under the chapter [Plugin Development - Plugin Descriptions](plugin-development.html#plugin-descriptions).

-The simplest way to do this is to use [Description Annotations](workflow-step-plugin.html#description-annotations).
+The simplest way to do this is to use [Plugin Annotations](plugin-annotations.html).
 Here is an example class annotated to describe it to the Rundeck GUI:

 ~~~~~~ {.java}
 @Plugin(service="Notification", name="example")